-PROGRAM DATES: The program will officially begin on Saturday, May 31, 2014 in Antananarivo, and will end on Sunday, June 29, 2014 in Antananarivo.
-Students will be responsible for making their own air travel arrangements in order to arrive in Antananarivo on Friday, May 30, although the program director will provide information and support.
+PROGRAM DATES: The program will officially begin on Saturday, June 10, 2017 in Antananarivo, and will end on Sunday, July 9, 2017 in Antananarivo.
+Students will be responsible for making their own air travel arrangements in order to arrive in Antananarivo on Saturday, June 10, although the program director will provide information and support.

-PROGRAM DIRECTOR: Mitchell Irwin is an Assistant Professor of Anthropology in the NIU College of Liberal Arts and Sciences.
+PROGRAM DIRECTORS: Mitchell Irwin is an Associate Professor of Anthropology in the NIU College of Liberal Arts and Sciences.
 Professor Irwin is a biological anthropologist specializing in primate ecology and behavior.
 His research focuses on the ecological adaptations of Madagascar's lemurs, and how habitat disturbance affects the ecology, behavior and health of individuals and populations.
-He has studied feeding ecology, nutrition, body mass and condition, and parasitology, mainly focusing on the diademed sifaka (Propithecus diadema).
-He is also interested in how Madagascar's abiotic and biotic environment has influenced the evolution of unusual lemur traits such as low activity levels, cathemerality and female dominance.
-Professor Irwin has women and children.
+He has studied feeding ecology, nutrition, body mass and condition, and parasitology, mainly focusing on the diademed sifaka (Propithecus diadema) and the brown lemur (Eulemur fulvus).
+He is also interested in how Madagascar's abiotic and biotic environment has influenced the evolution of unusual lemur traits such as low activity levels, cathemerality and fomela dominance.
+Professor Irwin has hear running a field project in Tainio and female dominance.
+Professor Irwin has been running a field project in Tsinjoarivo, a highaltitude rainforest site in eastern Madagascar, since 2000.